MicrosoftDocs/azure-docs/articles/search/knowledge-store-concept-intro.md

 Currently, the preview REST API is the only mechanism by which you can create a knowledge store programmatically.
 An easy way to explore is [create your first knowledge store using Postman and the REST API](knowledge-store-create-rest.md).

-Reference content for this preview feature is located in [Preview REST API reference](#kstore-rest-api) section of this article.
+Reference content for this preview feature is located in the [API reference](#kstore-rest-api) section of this article.

 <a name="tools-and-apps"></a>